Salamanca ferry

 Review of Salamanca ferry

 MS Salamanca ferry is a Ro-Ro passenger vessel owned by STENA LINE and operated under charter by the French company BRITTANY FERRIES.
-The ship has a max capacity of 1015 passengers, 550 cars and 64 trucks/lorries (or 130 trailers) The vessel was launched in 2021 and inaugurated in 2022.
-In November 2022 it started the UK England-Spain ferry route Portsmouth-Bilbao via Cherbourg France (crossing time ~20 hours).
+The ship has a maximum capacity of 1015 passengers, 550 cars, and 64 trucks/lorries (or 130 trailers).
+The vessel was launched in 2021 and inaugurated in 2022.
+In November 2022, she started service on the UK England–Spain ferry route Portsmouth-Bilbao via Cherbourg France (crossing time ~20 hours).

-Since 2023, the cruise ship operates on the Ireland-Spain route Rosslare-Bilbao via Cherbourg (crossing time ~30 hours).
+Since 2023, the cruise ship has operated on the Ireland–Spain route Rosslare-Bilbao via Cherbourg (crossing time ~30 hours).

 Cabins

-As cruiseferry, Salamanca has a total of 321 passenger cabins (plus 37 truck-driver cabins/358 total), all of which are air-conditioned, with en-suite bathrooms, LCDTV (free on-demand movies), hairdryer, writing/dining table.
+As a cruiseferry, Salamanca has a total of 321 passenger cabins (plus 37 truck-driver cabins / 358 total), all of which are air-conditioned and equipped with en-suite bathrooms, LCD TV (free on-demand movies), hairdryer, and writing/dining table.
 The ferry company provides bed linens, towels, and toiletries.
-The cruise ship additionally has reclining seats.
+The cruise ship also has reclining seats.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).

-The passenger staterooms as categories are 2-Berth Commodore Suite, 2-Berth Commodore Club, 4-Berth Outside "Club Plus", 4-Berth Outside "Club", 4-Berth Inside, 2-Berth Inside, as well as Wheelchair-Accessible (Premium Plus outside and inside) and Pet-Friendly (double and quads, both are with linoleum flooring).
-All 4-bed staterooms are with either twin beds (lower fixed single beds) or bunk beds (lower and upper Murphy beds/folding from the wall).
+The passenger stateroom categories include 2-Berth Commodore Suite, 2-Berth Commodore Club, 4-Berth Outside "Club Plus", 4-Berth Outside "Club", 4-Berth Inside, 2-Berth Inside, as well as Wheelchair-Accessible (Premium Plus outside and inside) and Pet-Friendly (double and quad cabins, both with linoleum flooring).
+All 4-bed staterooms have either twin beds (lower fixed single beds) or bunk beds (lower and upper Murphy beds / folding from the wall).

 MS Salamanca's largest staterooms are the Commodore Suites.
-These luxury accommodations are fitted with a Queen-size double bed (160x200 cm, premium-brand mattress, top-quality cotton linens), comfortable seating (2x armchairs and a round coffee table), writing/dining table (with a tea and coffee-making facility), complimentary mini-bar (small refrigerator stocked with bottled water, soft drinks, light snacks).
+These luxury accommodations are fitted with a Queen-size double bed (160x200 cm, premium-brand mattress, top-quality cotton linens), comfortable seating (2 armchairs and a round coffee table), writing/dining table (with tea and coffee-making facilities), and a complimentary mini-bar (small refrigerator stocked with bottled water, soft drinks, and light snacks).

-Commodore Suite and Commodore Club cabin passengers also get free access to C-Club Premium Lounge (forward on deck 8).
+Commodore Suite and Commodore Club cabin passengers also receive complimentary access to the C-Club Premium Lounge (forward on Deck 8).

-Also available are reserved lounge seats and baby cots (for infants under 2 years of age/provided upon request).
+Reserved lounge seats and baby cots (for infants under 2 years of age) are also available upon request.

 Salamanca ferry ship (BRITTANY FERRIES)

-Of all 10 decks, 3 are with passenger cabins.
+Of all 10 decks, three house passenger cabins.

 Shipboard dining and entertainment options